 -while the title is correct, I do not understand the emphasis on "X86 systems".
 I would suggest to remove this term and rename the paper, e.g., to "Establishing Trusted I/O Paths on Intel SGX-based Systems";

 Authors' reply: Thank you.
-We are glad to accept your suggested title.
+We are glad to accept your suggestions, and remove the term "X86 systems".

 -section II.C ("Trusted I/O Paths") does not bring anything to the paper;